highlight/highlight/docs-content/getting-started/7_native-opentelemetry/1_overview.md

 ## Data Attributes

-Data we send over the OpenTelemetry specification is as a [Trace](https://opentelemetry.io/docs/reference/specification/trace/) or a [Log](https://opentelemetry.io/docs/specs/otel/logs/) with attributes set per the [semantic conventions](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/).
+Data we send via the OpenTelemetry specification is as a [Trace](https://opentelemetry.io/docs/reference/specification/trace/) or a [Log](https://opentelemetry.io/docs/specs/otel/logs/) with attributes set per the [semantic conventions](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/).
 When we create a Trace, we set three additional SpanAttributes to carry the Highlight context:

 - `highlight.project_id` - Highlight Project ID